Share Certificate Account Disclosure

 Checking accounts offer overdraft protection (pre-arranged coverage for any overdrafts approved by Ascend that may occur based on your available balance, not your actual balance).
 When you open your checking account, or anytime after your account is opened, you may sign up for overdraft protection options.
 One option is for the amount of the overdraft to be transferred from your regular savings account.
 You may make up to six transfers per month at no charge.
 (See Rate and Fee Addendum: Deposits for the transfer fee amount.)
 All this option requires is your agreement to the terms and your signature.
 If you choose this option, the exact amount of the overdraft will be transferred from your savings account.
 For this option, joint owners designated on your checking account must also be joint on the savings account.

-A second option is overdraft coverage through a signature line of credit loan.
+A second option is overdraft coverage through a personal line of credit loan.
 With this option, the overdraft amount will be set up on a loan with the current rate of interest.
 This option requires that you and any joint owner, if applicable, complete a loan application.
 The amount for which you are eligible is based on your annual income and your credit score.

 The third option allows you to combine the first two options by requesting the overdraft amount be transferred from your regular savings account if the money is available.
 If the money is not available, then the overdraft amount would be set up on a loan.
 This can also work in reverse.
 If you overdraft, a loan will be extended to cover it up to your approval limit.
 If the loan does not completely cover the overdraft, the remainder will be taken from your savings account.